 We depend on patents or other forms of intellectual-property protection for most of our revenues, cash flows, and earnings.
 We lost our data package protection for Cymbalta® in major European countries in 2014.
 In 2015, we saw the entry of generic competition in all major European markets.
 The loss of exclusivity for Cymbalta in the European markets has caused a rapid and severe decline in revenue for the product, which over time has, in the aggregate, had a material adverse effect on our consolidated results of operations and cash flows.
 We also lost patent exclusivity for the schizophrenia and bipolar mania indications in December 2015 and April 2016, respectively, for Zyprexa® in Japan.
 Generic versions of Zyprexa were launched in Japan in June 2016.
-We expect that the entry of generic competition for Zyprexa in Japan following the loss of effective patent protection will cause a rapid and severe decline in revenue for the product.
+The loss of exclusivity for Zyprexa in Japan has caused a rapid and severe decline in revenue for the product.

 Additionally, as described in Note 10 to the consolidated condensed financial statements, the Alimta® vitamin regimen patents, which provide us with patent protection for Alimta through June 2021 in Japan and major European countries, and through May 2022 in the U.S., have been challenged in each of these jurisdictions.
 Our compound patent for Alimta will expire in the U.S. in January 2017, and expired in major European countries and Japan in December 2015.
 We expect that the entry of generic competition for Alimta following the loss of effective patent protection will cause a rapid and severe decline in revenue for the product, which will, in the aggregate, have a material adverse effect on our consolidated results of operations and cash flows.
-We are aware that at least one generic pemetrexed product has launched in a major European market.
+We are aware that at least two generic pemetrexed products have launched in a major European market.
 Notwithstanding our patents, generic versions of Alimta were also approved in Japan in February 2016.
-We filed for preliminary injunctions against the three generic competitors which received such approval.
-As described in Note 10 to the consolidated condensed financial statements, we withdrew the requests for injunctions once those competitors agreed not to proceed to pricing approval.
-We do not anticipate generic competitors to proceed to launch prior to the completion of the Sawai Pharmaceutical Co., Ltd. invalidation trial.
+As described in Note 10 to the consolidated condensed financial statements, each manufacturer of the generic version of Alimta has agreed not to proceed to pricing approval.
+We do not anticipate generic competitors will proceed to launch prior to the completion of the Sawai Pharmaceutical Co., Ltd. invalidation trial.

-We will lose our patent protection for Strattera® in the U.S. in May 2017 and Cialis® in the U.S. and major European markets in November 2017.
+We will lose our patent protection for Strattera® in the U.S. in May 2017, and Cialis® in the U.S. and major European markets in November 2017.
+We will also lose exclusivity for Effient® in the U.S. in October 2017, and we have authorized one generic manufacturer to enter the market as early as mid-August 2017.
 We expect that the entry of generic competition into these markets following the loss of effective patent protection will cause a rapid and severe decline in revenue for the affected products, which will, in the aggregate, have a material adverse effect on our consolidated results of operations and cash flows.